 According to data from the National Ombudsman Reporting System, the United States averages about 200,000 abuse and neglect complaints against nursing home facilities each year.
 However, even though this seems like a large number, there are thousands of injuries and signs of abuse and neglect that may go unnoticed or be mistaken for general signs of aging.

-Common Signs of Nursing Home Neglect and Abuse: Injuries
+What Are Common Signs of Nursing Home Neglect and Abuse?

 - Bedsores (also called pressure ulcers)